awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

 1. To download the results of a previous query from the **Recent queries** tab, select the query, and then choose **Download results**\.
 Queries are retained for 45 days\.
 ![\[Viewing and downloading recent queries in the Athena console.\]](http://docs.aws.amazon.com/athena/latest/ug/images/getting-started-recent-queries-tab-download.png)

+1. To download one or more recent SQL query strings to a CSV file, choose **Download CSV**\.
+![\[Downloading recent query strings to a CSV file.\]](http://docs.aws.amazon.com/athena/latest/ug/images/getting-started-recent-queries-tab-download-csv.png)

    For more information, see [Working with query results, recent queries, and output files](querying.md)\.

 ## Saving your queries<a name="getting-started-saved-queries-tab"></a>